Larder Love

 The amount of cake batter I’ve used is perfect for this size of tin.
 It would also be ideal for 2 of my normal small 15cm tins or 1 standard 22cm baking tin.
 Want a bigger cake?
 Then just double up the ingredients for this gin and tonic drizzle cake recipe

-What type of gin do you use in a gin and tonic lemon drizzle cake?
+What type of gin do you use in this cake

 Use your normal drinking gin.
 You are not making a flavoured liqueur or infused gin here.
 When I make things like that with gin I always tell folks to use basic gin as you are adding lots of flavour to it.
 However, in this gin and tonic cake you want your favourite gin so you get the taste of gin that you like.
 You’re not using much anyway.